Apicurio Studio

 • You have created a Maven project for your client application.
 For more details, see the Apache Maven documentation.

-• The Exchange schema artifact is already created in Apicurio Registry.
+• The referenced Exchange schema artifact is already created in Apicurio Registry.

 Procedure